MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Features

-In this section, we briefly discuss the present and upcoming features of MiMiC.
-As multiscale QM/MM simulations remain the focus of our immediate development plans, we place particular emphasis on new QM and MM client programs that are being coupled to the framework.

 The first development version of the MiMiC framework was released in 2022 on the occasion of the CECAM Flagship School \emph{Multiscale Molecular Dynamics with MiMiC}\cite{mimic-school} held at the CECAM Headquarters at EPFL in Lausanne, Switzerland.
-It implements the DFT-based electrostatic embedding QM/MM MD method illustrated in Subsection~\ref{sec:elec_emb}, using GROMACS~\cite{abraham2015,gromacs2015} as the MM client and CPMD~\cite{cpmd_free} as the QM client and MD driver.
-Furthermore, it also supports MTS QM/MM MD (Subsection~\ref{sec:mts_md}), and, through the PLUMED library, QM/MM-based enhanced sampling simulations and free energy calculations\cite{Bonomi2009a, PLUMED2, Colon-Ramos2019}.
+It implements the DFT-based electrostatic embedding QM/MM MD method illustrated in Sec.~\ref{sec:elec_emb}, using GROMACS~\cite{abraham2015,gromacs2015} as the MM client and CPMD~\cite{cpmd_free} as the QM client and MD driver.
+Furthermore, it also supports MTS QM/MM MD (Sec.~\ref{sec:mts_md}) through CPMD, and, through the PLUMED library, QM/MM-based enhanced sampling simulations and free energy calculations\cite{Bonomi2009a, PLUMED2, Colon-Ramos2019}.

 The \emph{CPMD} program\cite{cpmd_free}, distributed under the MIT license since 2023, presents a number of interesting features that made it our initial choice as a QM client and MD driver.
 It is a highly parallelized PW/pseudopotential implementation of KS-DFT that provides access to a wide variety of exchange--correlation functionals\cite{Bircher2018, Bircher2018shedding, Villard2024}, together with a computationally efficient treatment of hybrid functionals\cite{Weber2014, Bircher2018exploring}, and second-order Møller--Plesset perturbation theory (MP2)\cite{Bircher2020}.
 Moreover, it supports density functional perturbation theory \cite{putrino2000generalized}, linear response \cite{hutter2003excited} and real-time time-dependent DFT (TDDFT), and the restricted open-shell KS (ROKS) formalism\cite{frank1998molecular}.
 As an MD driver, CPMD offers a broad range of features, as it implements both Born--Oppenheimer and Car--Parrinello MD, as well as nonadiabatic MD, using either the Ehrenfest scheme\cite{tavernelli2005molecular} or Tully's fewest-switches surface hopping\cite{tapavicza2007trajectory}.
 The latter can also be performed in the presence of an explicit external field\cite{tavernelli2010mixed} with the possibility of performing local control simulations\cite{curchod2011local}.
 In addition, nuclear quantum effects can be included within a path-integral formalism\cite{marx1996ab}.
 CPMD also provides access to various accurate and efficient thermostats\cite{berendsen1984molecular, nose1984unified, nose1984molecular, hoover1985canonical, ceriotti2010colored} and an MTS acceleration algorithm via an extension of the microcanonical reversible reference system propagation algorithm (rRESPA) by \citeauthor{tuckerman1992reversible}\cite{tuckerman1992reversible}, which also allows performing NVT-MTS propagation\cite{martyna1996explicit, liberatore2018versatile}.